better-feedback/better-issues-json/.github/ISSUE_TEMPLATE/other.md

 ---
-name: Task
+name: Other
-about: Non-coding task
+about: Something that doesn't fit into a specific category
-title: "[Task] "
+title: "[Other] "
-labels: "status: open, type: task, fundable"
+labels: "status: open, type: other, fundable"
 assignees: ""
 ---